Family Medicine Residency

-The emergency department includes private acute-care treatment rooms, a six-bed resuscitation area, an observation unit, two trauma rooms, and a separate ambulatory/walk-in care area.
-All Labor and Delivery Rooms and Postpartum Units offer private accommodations.
-Currently, the hospital is building a new Regional Medical Center in Largo, MD, slated for completion Spring 2021.
+It is a level II trauma center, designated stroke center and also has a cardiovascular center and a cardiac surgery program.
+The emergency department includes 41 private acute-care treatment rooms, a five-bed resuscitation area, an observation unit, four trauma rooms, and a separate ambulatory/walk-in care area.
+All Labor and Delivery Rooms and Postpartum Units offer private accommodations with hotel-like amenities.

 Other features of our hospital include:

 - 16 bed Special Care Nursery

 - Rehabilitation facility for cardiac, pulmonary and stroke patients

 The Family Medicine Residency program is housed in the Family Health & Wellness Center adjacent to the hospital.
 This facility offers a full range of outpatient services to newborns, children, adolescents, adults, and geriatrics.